-In this article, we’ll go over the various factors that impact the cost of a bathroom renovation to give you an idea of what you can expect to pay.
-If you want a more precise price idea of the bathroom renovation you have in mind, you can give one of our experienced renovation advisors a call to get a cost estimate.
-If your’re ready to go ahead with your bathroom reno, your advisor will refer you up to three Verified Bathroom Contractors to provide free competing quotes for your bathroom renovation.
+In this article, we’ll go over the various factors that impact the cost of a bathroom renovation so you can get an idea of what you might pay for your remodel.
+For a more precise cost estimate, you can give one of our experienced Renovation Advisors a call.
+If you’re ready to go ahead with your bathroom reno, your advisor will refer you up to 3 Verified Bathroom Contractors that will provide you with competing quotes.